stashed/mongodb/docs/mongodb-sharding.md

 - `spec.clientConfig.caBundle` specifies the CA certificate that is used in [`--sslCAFile`](https://docs.mongodb.com/manual/reference/program/mongod/index.html#cmdoption-mongod-sslcafile) flag of `mongod`.
 - `spec.secret` specifies the name of the secret that holds `client.pem` file.
 Follow the [mongodb official doc](https://docs.mongodb.com/manual/tutorial/configure-x509-client-authentication/) to learn how to create `client.pem` and add the subject of `client.pem` as user (with appropriate roles) to mongodb server.

 **KubeDB does these automatically**.
 It has added the subject of `client.pem` in the mongodb server with `root` role.
-See the [KubeDB concept] to learn about the ssl options in mongodb in details.
 So, user can just use the appbinding that is created by KubeDB without doing any hurdle!
+See the [MongoDB with TLS/SSL (Transport Encryption)](https://github.com/kubedb/docs/blob/master/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md) guide to learn about the ssl options in mongodb in details.

 So, in KubeDB, the following `CRD` deployes a mongodb replicaset where ssl is enabled (`requireSSL` sslmode),